marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 # Compression of CoAP Extensions # {#sec-coap-extensions}

+The following sections present how SCHC compresses some specific CoAP options that, when used, play a major role in the processing and exchange of CoAP messages.

 ## Block-Wise Transfers # {#ssec-coap-extensions-block}

 When a CoAP message uses a Block1 or Block2 Option {{RFC7959}} or a Q-Block1 or Q-Block2 Option {{RFC9177}}, SCHC compression MUST send its content in the Compression Residue.
 In the SCHC Rule, the TV is not set, while the MO is set to "ignore" and the CDA is set to "value-sent".